Program Highlights & Benefits

 |Total for Degree:||36|

-The degree requirements listed above are tentative and are subject to change.
+The program requirements listed above are tentative and are subject to change.
 This is not an official class schedule.

 Courses with an asterisk are the 21 credits required towards Principal Licensure.